DebjitDatta01/test/README.md

 git show (commit_id of the last commit)

-we can use the git difftool to view differences using commit we can also use the head to show git difftool head~1 head~2 this will show the diff of  2nd and 3rd latest(1st) is the head
+we can use the git difftool to view differences using commit we can also use the head to show  older to newer git difftool head~1 head~2 this will show the diff of  2nd and 3rd latest(1st) is the head

+we can change the head to ditached head using git chekout commit_id or git checkout head~1/2/3/.. to go back to head git checkout main